 Despite the rave reviews from family, friends, and readers on Amazon, I thought David Larson’s Medical School 2.0: An Unconventional Guide to Learn Faster, Ace the USMLE, and Get into Your Top Choice Residency overall falls prey to the common trap of the self-help genre: overpromise and underdeliver.

 It’s unapologetically the approach to medical school as if written by Tim Ferriss (of the 4-Hour Workweek fame), which is fine I suppose, but therefore it harkens from the same spiritual family of life hackers that purport to teach you how to make six figures while banging the best-looking people in every city as you travel the world with two pairs of pants and some merino wool socks in a small Tom Bihn backpack.
 Even though the content is usually fine, the constant hyper-selling (you too can be like me!) sort of makes your eyeballs feel cheap.

 On the whole, the book is clearly self-published.
 The first 13% is all introductory fluff.
 Larson repeatedly and irritatingly uses ALL CAPS to signify emphasis.
 There are a lot of grammatical, typographic, and miscellaneous errors (e.g. using “deep-seeded” instead of “deep-seated,” using “I.E.” when he meant “E.G.,” “your” vs. “you’re” etc).
 But most of all, it just needs an editor.
 It’s too long and fluffy.
-It suffers the typical self-help book trap of giving you a few pages of information with ten times more verbiage to attempt to convince you of how great the plan is and how it will benefit you.
+It plays the typical self-help book game of giving you a few pages of information with ten times more verbiage in an attempt to convince you of how great and revolutionary the plan is and how it will benefit you.